Mutual information as a measure of renormalizability: Discussion

 \acknowledgments{It is a pleasure to thank Yi-Zen Chu, Sachin Jain, Archana Kamal, and Sarah Shandera for useful discussions.
 This work was supported by the Department of Energy under award number DE-SC0020360.
-A.~F. was also supported by a MASGC award and through summer fellowships awarded by the Kennedy College of Sciences at UML.
+A.~F. was also supported by a NASA-Massachusetts Space Grant Consortium fellowship under award number 80NSSC20M0048 and by UML-Kennedy College of Sciences summer fellowships.}